Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 The Australian Government Private Health Insurance Rebate

 The rebate is a government contribution toward the cost of your private health insurance premium.
-The amount depends on your income and age.
-It is means-tested, so higher income earners receive a smaller rebate or no rebate at all.
+The amount depends on your income and age and is means-tested, so higher income earners receive a smaller rebate or none at all.

 Income tierAnnual incomeUnder 6565 to 6970 and over